 There are sharp spines at the bases of the leaflets, so it's a good idea to wear garden gloves when trimming off old fronds.

 Brown leaf tips?
 If the tips of the leaflets turn brown and crispy, the air is too dry.
-Mist the plant regularly or use a room humidifier to raise the humidity in the air around it.
+This Southeastern Asia native needs a humid environment.
+Mist the plant often or use a cool-mist room humidifier to raise the humidity in the air around it.

+Wondering whether to repot?
 Repot a young plant in spring every couple years, to give it the space it needs to grow.
 When it gets older, just top dress by replacing the top couple inches of soil.
-This plant has delicate roots and doesn't like to be disturbed.
+Pygmy Date Palm has delicate roots and doesn't like to be disturbed.
 Use a heavy container to prevent it from toppling because this spreading palm gets top-heavy.

 Origin: Southeast Asia